Chaotic-Potato/Pong/API.md

   - Data is user-presentable string telling what went wrong

 ##Client -> Client
-- Key
+- Move
-  - Remote client has changed key state
+  - Client has moved to a new y-value
-  - Data is {key: keyPressed, state: keyState}
+  - Data is new y-value